wholder/MegaTinyIDE/resources/documentation/programmers.md

 However, I've found that this circuit only works with certain USB/Serial adaptera, such as Adafruit's [FTDI Friend](https://www.adafruit.com/product/284) or Sparkfun's [FTDI Basic Breakout](https://www.sparkfun.com/products/9716) boards.
 Other adapters often contain additional components, such as LEDs that are directly connected to the RX and TX lines which add extra loads.
 For adapter boards with LEDs on these lines (which are often based on the CH340 series chips), it sometimes works to remove these LEDs (and any accompany resistors.)
 But, I think is easier to stick with adapters that don't do this.

-### 12 Volt Programming</a>
+### 12 Volt Programming<a name='12vProg'></a>

-You might also consider using a [commercially available USB/Serial-based programmer](https://www.tindie.com/products/leonerd/avr-updi-programmer-with-12v/).
-This design has a switch to select sending a 12 volt (high voltage) pulse which can enable programming even when the UPDI pin has been set to function in one of its alternate roles, such as a RESET or IO pin.
+You might also consider using a [USB/Serial-based programmer](https://www.tindie.com/products/leonerd/avr-updi-programmer-with-12v/) available on Tindie.
+This design has a switch to select sending a 12 volt, "high voltage" pulse which can enable programming even when the UPDI pin has been set to function as a RESET or GPIO pin.

 <p align="center"><img src="images/Updi12V.JPG"></p>

 Note: this programmers uses a Silicon Labs CP2105 for its USB to serial interface.
 This IC actually contains 2 serial interfaces, so you need to select the one that's used as the programmer side.
 This should appear as something like "/dev/cu.SLAB_USBtoUART" in the programmer selection menu.
+The other serial port is intended for use as a regular serial port and should appear as something ilke "/dev/cu.SLAB_USBtoUART23".